Which Type of Internet Connection Is Best for You?

 Contract Required | Options Available |

-However, since it’s a newer technology, fiber internet is the least available connection type today.
-Internet service providers (ISP) are still working to build infrastructure to support it, which takes time and money.
-This also explains why fiber plans are generally more expensive, too.
+Since it’s a newer technology, fiber internet is the least available connection type.
+Internet service providers (ISPs) are still building the infrastructure needed to expand fiber availability.
+It’s also why fiber plans are generally more expensive.
 If you can’t get fiber where you live, check out what other connections have to offer below.

 Fiber Internet

-Overall, fiber offers the fastest speeds, delivers the largest home coverage, and supports the most device connectivity among internet options.
-Users can expect symmetrical upload and download speeds with fiber, while other internet types typically have higher download speeds.
-Upload speeds – the speed at which you can upload files and data – are critical for activities like working and learning from home, sending videos, uploading photos, and playing games online.
+Overall, fiber offers the fastest speeds and can support the most device connectivity among internet options.
+It usually operates with symmetrical upload and download speeds, while other internet types have higher download speeds.
+Upload speeds – the speed at which you can transfer data from your device – are critical for activities like working from home, online learning, uploading photos and videos, and playing games online.

-However, since fiber is not as widely available as DSL and cable internet and can cost a pretty penny, it only makes up 1 in 5 internet subscribers today (or 19% of all U.S. households).
+However, since fiber is not as readily available as DSL and cable internet and can be expensive, it only makes up about 1 in 4 internet subscribers today (or 23% of all U.S. households).

 Fast download and upload speeds